 Be sure to also tell the bus driver when you board that you are getting off at “Crucero San Antonio”.

 Step 2 – Taxi or Pasajero from Crucero San Antonio to Mazunte, San Agustinillo, Zipolite

 Once you get off at the Crucero de San Antonio, you can catch any taxi to take you the rest of the way to Mazunte, San Agustinillo, or Zipolite.
 In January 2019, this cost us about 100 pesos.

 If you prefer, you can catch a pasajero the rest of the way.
-Pasajeros are pick up trucks with canvas coverings on the back.
-People jump in the back, and it operates as a taxi.
+Pasajeros are pick up truck shared transportation with canvas coverings on the back.
+People jump in the back, and it operates as a shared taxi.
 They are easy to take, as long as you don’t mind waiting for one to go by.

 And it’s a simple as that!
 Not a difficult trip at all as long as you have the info.

 Complete Oaxaca beach guide, choose the best beach for your travel style.

 Puerto Escondido, Zicatela and La Punta Travel Guide.

 How to Get to Puerto Escondido from Oaxaca.

 How to Get to Mazunte, San Agustinillo, and Zipolite from Oaxaca.